 The Global Studies major draws on concepts from disciplines across the humanities, political science, and economics to allow students to learn more about how societies around the world are converging and challenging geographic and political frontiers, while at the same time celebrating individuality.

 The Global Studies team at Providence College is committed to a pedagogy that stresses an active learning approach within a student-learning centered platform.
-The Program emphasizes pedagogical approaches that involve students in active learning activities, experiential education, community involvement, and in educational self-awareness.
+The Department emphasizes pedagogical approaches that involve students in active learning activities, experiential education, community involvement, and in educational self-awareness.
 We are committed to a constructivist approach to learning, and seek to create curricular initiatives and structures that provide students with opportunities to create their own knowledge, with faculty as partners and guides.

 Given the critical importance of student, as well as faculty, engagement, we strive to create a learning community, inside and outside the classroom.